bcrant/Tableau2Slack/documentation/Tableau2Slack-MediumArticle.md

 ![img](NinaInAction.png)

+You can get creative and use whomever you'd like to be your deliver-er of data.
+Maybe it's Nina Kravis, maybe it's [Snoop Dogg](https://www.bryantgillespie.com/tagging-conversations-snoop-dogg-intercom).
+Take full advantage of the opportunity to bring a little joy to your data project.
+When the numbers aren't trending up and to the right, you can use all the help you can get.
+Who makes everyone smile in your office?

+As luck would have it, my colleagues have great taste in music and share in my enthusiasm for Nina Kravis.
+A few years ago I saw her perform in New Orleans along the Mississippi River, outside of the warehouse used to store all of the Mardi Gras floats, and it was one of only a handful of moments in life that was truly perfect.

+Anyway, I'm sure you have someone in mind.
+Feel free to reach out if you need help customizing this for your needs.
+Let's begin.

 ## 1. Getting Started

 All you will need is a connection to the internet, a Slack account, and a Tableau account.
 This script requires you to create and install a Slack Bot to your Slack workspace.